SarthakKamboj/FightingGame/README.md

 <img src="FinalGameScreenshots/shield.PNG" />

 <h3>How to use?</h3>
-<h5>The Assets folder is the same Assets folder that comes with Unity.
+<p>The Assets folder is the same Assets folder that comes with Unity.
 All the data, from textures to 3D models to C# scripts, have been organized in their own folders.
-Simply clone this repository and add the contents of the Assets folder to your Unity Project.</h5>
+Simply clone this repository and add the contents of the Assets folder to your Unity Project.</p>